VijayRod/demo/container-storage/logs/k8s-csi-azurefile.md

---- # This is necessary as it precedes the next pod definition in the file EOF done kubectl create -f /tmp/pods.yaml kubectl get pv | grep Bound | wc -l kubectl get po | grep Running | wc -l
+--- # This is necessary as it precedes the next pod definition in the file EOF done

+echo Before starting the creation process... date kubectl create -f /tmp/pods.yaml echo After the creation process is complete... date kubectl get pv | grep Bound | wc -l kubectl get po | grep Running | wc -l